• Home

 [ "Our Course" Panel Discussion : Sean Pander, Brent Burton, Lawrence Frank & Peter Holt. ] (15:50) watch video

-Keynote: Wisdom galore
+Luncheon Keynote: Wisdom galore ! watch video

 Harold Kalke, PEng, BSc (Civil Engineering), MBA, Honorary Doctor of Laws from UBC; Principal of Kalico Developments, Ltd. and founder of several other business ventures in Canada & US.
 Harold's real estate development projects are widely acclaimed for the re-establishment of "neighbourhoods".
 Many citizens groups in Canada & US seek his counsel and leadership on development and planning issues.
 Harold has formerly been Chair of Dockside Green Ltd., Director of Smart Growth BC, and Chair of the Board of UBC.